Kepo Blog

 Use Kepo when the feed is a work signal

-Kepo fits RSS feeds that behave like status signals: release notes, support announcements, incident updates, competitor blogs, research feeds, or community posts you only need to sample.
+Kepo fits RSS feeds and website pages that behave like status signals: release notes, support announcements, incident updates, competitor blogs, research feeds, article lists, or community posts you only need to sample.

-A compact widget is useful because it changes the cost of checking.
+A compact widget changes the cost of checking.
 You do not open a reader, scan folders, or lose your current context just to see whether a feed changed.

-Choose an RSS reader when the job is reading, saving, organizing, and catching up.
+Choose NetNewsWire, Reeder, ReadKit, News Explorer, Feedly, or Inoreader when the job is reading, saving, organizing, and catching up.
 Choose Kepo when the job is noticing a small number of new items while you work.

 RSS reader and Kepo RSS widget comparison